 Improved Sound Projection System – As an advancement from its predecessor, the Casio PX-870 comes with an improved 40W sound projection system that expresses its sounds dynamically.

-Reasons for Purchasing the Casio PX-870 Digital Piano
+Reasons You Should Buy the Casio PX-870 Digital Piano

 The most obvious reason to buy the Casio PX-870 digital piano is that it’s an improvement from the previous Privia flagship.
 Hence, it bears multiple advancements, especially on the sound capabilities.